okfn/opendefinition/source/open-definition-dev.markdown

 traps that prevent open material from being used commercially.
 We want commercial users to join our community, not feel excluded from it.*

-*Comment: this is taken directly from item 6 of the OSD.*

 ### 9. Distribution of License

 The rights attached to the **work** must apply to all to whom it is